jatin7/datastax-iot-demo/README.md

-# datastax-iot-demo
+# dse_iot_smart_meter

-This is a small demo to show how to insert meter readings for a smart reader.
+This project generates & insert smart meter reading.
 Note : the readings come in through a file with a no of readings per day.

 ## Schema Setup